bargees/barge-os/README.md

 DockerRoot (formerly [RancherOS Lite](https://github.com/ailispaw/rancheros-lite)) is a lightweight Linux distribution made with [Buildroot](http://buildroot.uclibc.org/) especially to run a [Docker](https://www.docker.com/) daemon as PID 1.

+It's designed for a local development with Docker in a virtual machine.

-This is inspired by the following projects.
+It's inspired by the following projects.

 - [Only Docker](https://github.com/ibuildthecloud/only-docker)
 - [RancherOS](https://github.com/rancherio/os)